zuozhenggh/learning-library/faceswap on OCI/Introduction to the workshop/Introduction to the workshop.md

 ## What you will learn in this workshop

 In this workshop you will learn how to run the deepfake application [Faceswap](https://faceswap.dev/) on a GPU virtual machine on the Oracle Cloud Infrastructure.
-We will cover all steps from the provisioning and the preparation of the instance to utilize the GPU cores to run the faceswap model Python script to the extraction of the faces, training the model and the conversion of the swapped face in a video.
+We will cover all steps from the provisioning and the preparation of the instance to utilize the GPU cores to running the faceswap model Python script to the extraction of the faces, training the model and the conversion of the swapped face in a video.

 Estimated workshop time: 120 minutes (excl.
 AI/Faceswap model training time)